 This six-week colloquium is offered between Easter and Pentecost.
 Sessions explore the ethos, practices, structure, sensibility and unique voice of Anglicanism.
 This class is especially helpful for adults preparing for confirmation and reception into the Episcopal Church.
 Within the context of Christianity, what is an Anglican?
 What is our common history?
 How do we pray together?
 As part of our Christian life, how do Anglicans take action in the world?

 Education for Ministry (EFM)

 EFM is an education program covering the Old Testament, New Testament, church history and theology.
 New Education for Ministry groups start each September, with registration in July.
-Registration is currently open and closes on August 24, 2017.
 The course is limited to 12 people each year.
 The next EFM session begins on Thursday, September 7 and will be held each Thursday until June with the exception of holidays.
 To learn more about Education for Ministry at Grace Cathedral, contact us or download a brochure.